Instruction for Authors

 Title page.
 The title page should include the following: a concise and descriptive title, name of each author, departmental and institutional affiliation of each author, the telephone and fax numbers as well as the e-mail address of the corresponding author, type of contribution, running head (not more than 60 letters including spaces), the number of words in the abstract and the text and the number of tables and figures.

 Abstract.
-For all submissions except Good Practice and Letters to the Editor, structured abstracts should not exceed 250 words and should normally be organized under the following headings: Objectives, Methods, Results, and Conclusions.
-Abstracts are necessary for Opinions; however, abstracts for Opinions can be unstructured if appropriate.
+For all submissions except Good Practice, Letters to the Editor, and Commentary, structured abstracts should not exceed 250 words and should normally be organized under the following headings: Objectives, Methods, Results, and Conclusions.
+However, abstracts for narrative reviews, Perspectives, and Opinion/Recommendation can be unstructured if appropriate.

 Word count.
-Originals and Field Studies should be limited to 4,000 words, and Reviews should be limited to 6,000 words, excluding the abstract, acknowledgments, references, tables and figure legends.
-Brief Reports, Good Practices and Case Studies should not exceed 3,000 words and should contain no more than a total of 2 short tables or figures.
-Letters to the Editor must not exceed 600 words, only one table or figure is permitted, and there should be no more than five references.
+Originals, Field Studies, Opinion/Recommendation, and Perspectives should be limited to 4,000 words, and Reviews to 6,000, excluding the abstract, acknowledgments, references, tables, and figure legends.
+Brief Reports, Good Practices, Case Studies, and Commentary should not exceed 3,000 words and should contain no more than two short tables or figures.
+Letters to the Editor must not exceed 600 words, with only one table or figure.

 Format.
 Originals should generally use the following format: Introduction, Subjects (or Materials) and Methods, Results, and Discussion.
 Subheadings and paragraph titles should be used whenever possible.
 Good Practices should generally use the following format: Issue (or Background), Viewpoint on improvement, Implementation, Effect/Impact/Outcome, and Implication.

-Key words.
-For all submissions, give a list of not more than 6 key words in alphabetical order.
+Keywords.
+For all submissions, give a list of 3 to 6 keywords in alphabetical order.
 The authors are recommended to refer to Medical Subject Headings (MeSH) selected from main headings listed in Medical Subject Headings in Index Medicus, published by the National Library of Medicine (http://www.nlm.nih.gov/mesh/MBrowser.html).
-Key words will be placed after the abstract for Reviews, Originals, Brief Reports, Case Studies, Field Studies and Good Practice.
+Keywords will be placed after the abstract for Reviews, Originals, Brief Reports, Case Studies, Field Studies and Good Practice.

 Tables and figures.
 Tables and figures should be of adequate quality to withstand reduction in size.
 Each table and figure should be submitted on a separate A4 sheet.
 Their locations in the text should be indicated in the right margin of the text.
 Only 6 or fewer tables and figures are permitted in total.
 Each table and figure should constitute a single unit of communications; that is, it should be completely informative in itself without reading the body of the text.